Kurento/doc-kurento-room/source/demo_deployment.rst

 - Ubuntu 14.04
 - :term:`Git` (to obtain the source code)
-- Java JDK version 7 or 8
+- Java JDK version 8
 - :term:`Maven` (for building from sources)
 - :term:`Bower` (which in turn requires :term:`Node.js`)